 - Bring a learning attitude and approach, including cooperation with instructors and schedules.

-- Inform the COLT Program Manager prior to any absence from the program.
+- Inform the Co-COLT Director prior to any absence from the program.

 - Show respect to the natural environment and show respect for all equipment and personal property, including SPL grounds.

 If the COLT Code of Conduct is not adhered to, then a student may be asked to leave the semester.
 Serious breaches such as the following may result in immediate dismissal:

 - Physical abuse, theft or non-accidental damage to COLT/SPL property